 In the confirmation of tenancy, the landlord or landlady confirms that the tenant lives in the apartment in question.
 Everyone subject to mandatory registration must be given a confirmation of tenancy so they can complete their mandatory registration within 2 weeks after moving into the apartment.
 When registering the new address, the tenant must submit the confirmation of tenancy to the registration office (the tenancy agreement alone is not sufficient).
 Where the tenancy is governed by a sublease agreement (e.g., in a shared apartment), the main tenant is responsible for issuing the confirmation of tenancy.

 Registering your address/registration certificate

 You must register your new address within 2 weeks after moving in.
-You can register at the customer service centers of the City of Hamburg.
+Individuals who have no children under the age of 18 can use the City of Hamburg’s electronic registration.
+All other groups must register at the city customer service centers.
 Book an appointment (ideally online) within 2 weeks after moving to comply with the registration period.
 After registering, you will receive a registration certificate, which allows you to open a bank account or apply for your residence permit, for example.

 Legal support for tenants

 If you encounter legal issues in relation to your tenancy, the ÖRA (public legal advice for low-income individuals) or an advocacy group (e.g., tenants’ associations) can give you advice and support.